-It was the autumn of 1974 when Volvo introduced its 200-series models.
+Volvo introduced its 200-series models in autumn of 1974.
 Alongside the 260, Volvo 240 came in no less than seven iterations (242L, 242DL, 242GT, 244DL, 244GL, 245L and 245DL).
 Available in both two-door and four-door variants, the Volvo 240 drew heavy design cues from its 140 predecessor.
-After all, the two generations were sharing the same platform and the design was basically the same on the rear end.
+The two generations were sharing the same platform and the design was basically the same on the rear end.

 In 1976, the National Highway Traffic Safety Administration purchased 24 Volvo 240s to use as the safety ideal for any future car sold on US soil.
 Even 10 years later the Volvo 240 was still rated as the safest car in its class by the Highway Loss Data Institute, having the lowest death rate of any vehicle on the US continent.

 In its early days, the Volvo 240 came with either a 2-liter or a 2.3-liter Volvo “Red block” 4-pot engine, either running an overhead valve or overhead cams.
 The B20 engine variant was used selectively at the beginning of production and was later replaced by the B19 – a derivation of the actual B21 “red block” power unit.
 The B21A variant was able to push out 97HP while the fuel injected B21E went into 123HP territory.